afshaan4/opencv_bombing/README.md

 * **Camera parameters:**
-  All distance and speed measurements depend on knowing the focal length and the pixels per centimeter of your camera, make sure you change these values from `controller.py`:  `self.focalLen` and `self.pixelsPerCM`
+  All distance and speed measurements depend on knowing the focal length and the pixels per centimeter of your camera, make sure you change these values to those of your camera, they're in `controller.py`:

+  * `self.focalLen`
+  * `self.pixelsPerCM`

 * **The altitude sensor:**
-  There are two ways to get altitude readings, an arduino with an ultrasonic sensor and an ultrasonic sensor *directly* connected to the raspberry pi.
+  There are two ways to get altitude readings: an arduino with an ultrasonic sensor and an ultrasonic sensor *directly* connected to the raspberry pi.

   - Mode 1 is for when you don't have a raspberry pi.